Office project training program. Microsoft Project Online Training

 Skill:

-• analyze, optimize, adjust various projects in terms of costs and terms;
+• analyze, optimize, adjust various projects in terms of costs and timing;

-• monitor the implementation of projects and prepare final reports;
+• monitor project implementation and prepare final reports;

 • resolve conflicts related to restrictions;